OjasKale/Search-Project-Using-ElasticSearch-Spring-Boot-and-Swagger/README.md

 #STEP 2.
 Go to Config folder inside Elasticsearch and edit “elasticsearch.yml” go to line 17 and remove the # (uncomment the line) and edit with following line
 cluster.name: Ojas-Project
-Now in the same file go to line 33 and edit the path.data line to following path.data: <Exact Location of the place where this project is downloaded>
+Now in the same file go to line 33 and edit the path.data line to following

+path.data: "< Exact Location of the place where this project is downloaded >"

 e.g path.data: /Users/ojaskale/workspace/Spring-boot-elasticsearch-Example